 Vernon College students cheer on fellow classmates as they participate in the Scooter Race at the College's annual Sports Day.
-Sports Day is an event for VC Students and employees to compete for medals in approximately 30 events, such as archery, raft racing, chess, pool, and talent contest.
+This is an event for the college's students and employees to compete for medals in approximately 30 events, such as archery, raft racing, chess, pool, talent contest.